fehmiyener/SecureMailApp/README.md

 - A complete full-stack web application
 - Practical use of cryptography in software
 - Secure software development principles
 - Integration of backend, frontend, and security mechanisms

-- Fehmi Yener
-- Merve Duman